DolphaGo/github-follower-tracker/README.md

-# 😉You can check your Github Following & Follower
+# 😉You can check your Github Following & Follower!

 ### Aren't you curious about who is following you or who are you following?🤔